Pg1-5/fresh-tune-finder-ai-mvp/README.md

 ---

 ### 🚀 Featured Project

-🎧 **Fresh Tune Finder — AI-Powered Music Discovery MVP**
+🎧 Fresh Tune Finder — AI-Powered Music Discovery (Spotify Concept MVP)
-An AI-enabled “Surprise Me” discovery experience built as a Spotify case study.
+An AI-enabled “Surprise Me” discovery experience built as a product case study inspired by Spotify.

+⚠️ This is a concept MVP created for learning and exploration purposes.
+Not an official Spotify feature.

 🔗 Live Prototype: https://fresh-tune-finder.lovable.app/